Aeolus / formerly ADM (Atmospheric Dynamics Mission)

 To improve the detection of the Rayleigh signal, the laser emits light pulses in the UV spectral region (355 nm).
 Detection of the backscatter light and analysis of the Doppler shift is done with high-resolution spectrometers (about 5 x 108 resolving power).

-For lidar techniques where the shape of the backscattered light cannot be directly measured in detail, it is important to know what shape is expected in order to calculate the speed, abundance, temperature or chemical composition of molecules in the atmosphere. - The shape of the backscattered light is described by ‘Rayleigh-Brillouin scattering theory’, where the Rayleigh scattering is related to the temperature and Brillouin scattering is related to pressure fluctuations in the atmosphere.
-The shape of the Rayleigh-Brillouin backscattered light is described by the ‘Tenti’ model, which was created in the early 1970s.
-This model is used worldwide to interpret atmospheric lidar measurements.
-39)
+For lidar techniques where the shape of the backscattered light couldn't be directly measured in detail, it was important to know what shape was expected in order to calculate the speed, abundance, temperature or chemical composition of molecules in the atmosphere. - The shape of the backscattered light was described by ‘Rayleigh-Brillouin scattering theory', where the Rayleigh scattering was related to the temperature and Brillouin scattering was related to pressure fluctuations in the atmosphere.
+The shape of the Rayleigh-Brillouin backscattered light was described by the ‘Tenti' model, which was created in the early 1970s.
+This model was used worldwide to interpret atmospheric lidar measurements.
+51)

 The study has delivered a wide variety of profiles that are important, not only to ESA's lidar missions, but also to other scientists working with lidar instruments.
 Some important issues dealing with the understanding of the profiles related to wavelength, scattering angle and temperature dependencies and polarization effects are still open and will be further studied in a follow-on activity with ESA.

 The satellite is flown with the ALADIN instrument pointing toward Earth in a plane quasi-perpendicular to the flight path and 35º offset from nadir in the anti-sun direction.
-The measurement geometry is depicted in Figure 20.
-The LOS is oriented such that the relative velocity at the intersection with the Earth is zero (yaw steering).
-All measurements are taken along the LOS.
+The measurement geometry is depicted in Figure 47.
+The LOS was oriented such that the relative velocity at the intersection with the Earth is zero (yaw steering).
+All measurements were taken along the LOS.
 The Doppler shift of the backscatter signal reflects the relative wind speed along the LOS and has to be processed to a horizontal wind speed component, HLOS (Horizontal Line-of-Sight), referenced to the ground.